 All families are unique and have different structures, traditions, and ways of being.
-Some people have an excellent, stable relationship with their nuclear or traditional family, whereas other people consider their central family to be the people that they chose to include in their lives as a part of their family by choice.
+Some people have an excellent, stable relationship with their nuclear or traditional family.
+Other people consider their central family to be the people that they chose to include in their lives.

 What if I'm not close to my immediate family?

-If you're not close to your immediate family, it's okay.
+If you're not close to your immediate nuclear family, it's okay.
 You may find yourself building a family of your own or establishing a family of choice with those who are not related by blood.
-Not everyone is born into a stable family environment, and ultimately, you have to do what's best for you.
-Particularly if your family is or was abusive, you may find yourself straying from them, and that is perfectly okay and healthy.
+Not everyone is born into a stable family environment, and ultimately you have to do what's best for you.
+Particularly if your nuclear family was abusive, you may find yourself straying from them, and that is okay.
 It doesn't make you "less than," and it doesn't mean that you won't have close connections in life with people that you consider family.
 Family, again, can mean so many different things.
 Having close connections and a healthy level of support is what matters the most.

 Conflict in families

 All families fight from time to time, but if your household feels uneasy on a continual basis, it might be time to see a therapist.
-You can see a therapist or counselor on an individual level and talk about family issues and any other stressors in your life, or you can decide to see a mental health provider together as a family.
+Sometimes, strong emotional feelings or power imbalances which are present in marital or family relationships may be difficult to resolve and may only be addressed through counseling.
+You can see a therapist or counselor on an individual level and talk about family issues, or you can see a mental health provider together as a nuclear family.
 A marriage and family therapist can help you learn to work together as a unit and resolve issues together.
 In therapy, your family members will all get a chance to speak their mind.
-You will get to know your family members better and will learn how to ensure that everyone's needs are met and that everyone is heard.
+You will get to know your nuclear family members better and will learn how to ensure that everyone's needs are met and that everyone is heard.